helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 [![ghcr.io - Sze](https://ghcr-badge.egpl.dev/helmut-hoffer-von-ankershoffen/brave-search-python-client/size?color=%2344cc11&tag=latest&label=size&trim=)](https://github.com/helmut-hoffer-von-ankershoffen/brave-search-python-client/pkgs/container/brave-search-python-client)
 -->

-Brave Search Python Client supports Web, Image, News and Video search.
+The Brave Search Python Client provides Web, Image, News, and Video search capabilities.

 Use Cases:
-1) Add it to your Python code so your users find what they are looking for.
+1) Integrate into your Python code to help users find what they're looking for
-2) Add it to the AI application you are building so your LLM has access to up-to-date information in the web.
+2) Add to your AI applications to give LLMs access to current web information
-3) Use the integrated CLI in your shell scripts - it provides search results as JSON.
+3) Use the built-in CLI in shell scripts to get search results in JSON format

 ## Setup